KDE/krita/plugins/extensions/pykrita/plugin/plugins/comics_project_management_tools/README.md

 ACBF list:

-* Support fading mechanisms by using the keywords field in the metadata.
-	- acbf:none
-	- acbf:fade
-	- acbf:blend
-	- acbf:horz
-	- acbf:vert
-	- acbf:title (Will use this page's title as a table of contents entry.)
 * support getting text info from the vector layers.
 [Partially done]
 	- users can specify a name for text layers.
+(Waiting for stringfreeze to end)
+	- Don't forget text-rotation(Needs API)
 	- last two/five characters are used to determine language.
+(Maybe not a good idea...>_>)
 	- maybe text-class can be used to determine type?
+(We'll proly need to use style sheets and comparing the text format to those)
 		+ Speech (speech, dialogue)
 		+ Commentary (caption in american comics)
 		+ Formal (For justified aligned text, like big chunks of text.)